Moonvy/figmaEX/README.md

 ## Version Restrictions
-Because of the restrictions added to Figma Desktop App v101.6 and above Cannot be installed on Figma Desktop App v101.6 or above If you need to use it, please download the lower version of Figma client.
+Because of the restrictions added to Figma Desktop App v101.6 and above Cannot be installed on Figma Desktop App v101.6 or above If you need to use it, please download the lower version of Figma Desktop App.

  [Discussion](https://github.com/staff-moonvy/figmaEX/discussions) | [FigmaEX](https://moonvy.com/figmaEX/) | [Releases](https://github.com/Moonvy/figmaEX/releases)